Team-Uniken/api.relid.uniken.com/source/index.md

 The following information is supplied by the API-client application to the initialization routine:

- * Agent information (available as a base64-encoded blob, upon provisioning a new agent REL-ID on a commercially licensed REL-ID Gateway Manager)
+ * Agent information (available as a base64-encoded blob, upon provisioning a new agent REL-ID on a commercially licensed REL-ID Gateway Manager along with an optional device threat policy)
  * Callback methods/functions that the API runtime will use to communicate with the API-client application (status/error notifications, device context/fingerprint retrieval)
  * Network coordinates of the REL-ID Authentication Gateway (hostname/IP address and port number)
  * Privacy (encryption) specifications for the Data Privacy APIs - includes cipher specs and salt to use